miko53/ring/README.md

 This tool can help to manage whole GIT repository

+## how it work ? initialisation

+ring uses a special repository to store information about another one.
+It is declared with the command:
+ - `ring init <folder>`
+with this command, ring creates a GIT repository in `<folder>` and stores inside a file `ring_config` which stores all necessary information on repository.
+Moreover a file `.ring_config` is created when the command is launched and do a link with the `<folder>` directory

+Then you can use the command `register` to insert repositories to include

+## main commands

+### command register

+`ring register <repository name> <repository url> <checkout branch> <folder where clone it>`

+This command declares a new repository (by including it into `ring_config` file)/ it allows you to automatically clone it in the specified directory and checkout the right branch (with the `command ring clone`)

+### command list

+`ring list`

+Returns the list of registred repositories

+### command status

+`ring status`

+This command executes a `git status` on each declared repository and displays the result

+## list of commands

 here we are the list of commands of ring:
  - ring init <folder> : create a new repo organization
  - ring register <name> <url> <branch> <folder> :